 "Ah-ha," Maka mumbles.
 "My mistake."
 When Liz finishes rolling her eyes, they exchange a look of What the fuck was Kid thinking?

 "It's nothing.
 We get that a lot.
 You get all your stuff stored?"

-"Ah, yeah.
+"Ah, yeah, mostly.
 Fortunately, I don't have that much."

 Liz grins at her.
-"Treasure it.
+"Treasure that feeling.
 Just wait till you move up to one of these babies."
 She pats the vanity.
 "Costumes everywhere.
 I swear to god I'm going to have to choke a bitch before every show because something or another goes missing.
 The lockers at least have locks."
 Liz gets up, and Maka tries very hard to not be jealous of the blond's ridiculous curves.
 "Come on, I'll give you the tour.
 Normally, I'm not here this early, but since I recommended you, Blair wanted me to break you in."